 As a feature exclusive for Switch Online subscribers, it makes sense that cloud saves won’t last forever if you cancel your subscription.
 Once your subscription lapses, you won’t be able to access your cloud saves.
 After six months, they’ll be deleted entirely.

 Subscribers get access to classic NES and SNES games

-One of the major perks of the Switch Online program is the free classic games.
-For the first year of the service, Nintendo gave subscribers a steadily growing library of NES games.
+One of the major perks of the Switch Online program is the library of free classic games.
+For the first year of the service, Nintendo gave subscribers a steadily growing list of NES games.
 Nintendo sweetened the pot at the start of year two, adding SNES games to the program.

 The games included save states, too, as well as multiple display settings (4:3, Pixel Perfect, and CRT Filter).
 Some of these games even have multiplayer, both local and online.

 Though by default you can only play these games with an internet connection, you can download them to play offline for up to seven days at a time.
 If your subscription lapses, you’ll lose access to these games, just like you would with PlayStation Plus and Games with Gold offerings.

 Here’s the current list of 29 SNES games included with Nintendo Switch Online.
 Keep in mind that Nintendo plans to add more SNES games to the program in the future, but there is no set schedule for new additions to the SNES library.